 Flattening the lower back in this way also causes you to brace through the surface muscles (like the six pack).
 This is instead of working your deeper abdominals – deep stabilising muscles that we want to target and which can help you get that desired flat belly.

-Finding your neutral spine
+Finding your neutral spine in Pilates

 Your lower back is strongest when it is in its neutral, and most natural, position.
 That means neither excessively arched, nor flat against the mat.